npatel023/Algorithms/README.md

-# Algorithms
+# Algorithms done in JavaScript

-Algorithms completed by me from www.codesignal.com
+Algorithm questions cam from www.codesignal.com

+CodeSignal is platform where you can complete algorithms in difficulties such as easy, medium and hard.